 .
 The trail can be difficult to find at first look as it's set within a boggy area that could clearly become more hidden after heavy rain or during Spring snowmelt.

 After navigating through the marsh, you'll find yourself ascending through sparse pine trees on generous switchbacks.
 Not too long after you notice the trees starting to thin, you'll be above treeline and the views of Mt.
 Neva and Mt.
 Jasper to the west will come into full swing.

 Continue along the well worn trail and be sure to stop every now and again to absorb the views across the wildflower ensconced alpine meadows.
 After a little huffing and puffing, you'll finally reach some respite at South Arapaho's southwestern saddle.
-Stay left here, turning away from Arapaho Glacier Trail's continuation, and begin the ascent of South Arapaho Peak Southeast Ridge.
+Stay left here, turning away from Arapaho Glacier Trail

 For the most part, this is a Class 2 ascent that most would consider a walk up.
 Be sure to stop and look across the Indian Peaks - the views here are amazing.
 On a clear day, you'll be able to see Longs Peak in all of its 14er glory.
 The push from this point is simply a matter of following cairns and slogging through some loose rock.
 If you're looking for something a little more adventurous, choose your own line to the top - it's all good.